 Unlike the "Hard Fork" that arose from security concerns during the capital raise of "The DAO" in July 2016 the Bitcoin split was the result of a difference in opinion, between the Bitcoin open-source code community and the network miners, as to how to best restructure the code to quicken the transactions.
 Bitcoin [classic] adopted a method called "SegWit2x", which moved part of the transaction information out of the blockchain itself, where Bitcoin Cash created bigger blocks of data within the blockchain.
 The former is favored by the Bitcoin miners.
 Under both Bitcoin models, the speed of a given transaction is largely dependent upon the number of miners assisting with validating transactions.
 The more miners supporting a particular platform means faster processing.
 With the miners in greater support for Bitcoin [classic], there is immediate concern that Bitcoin Cash might not have sufficient processing support from their miners to efficiently run transactions in its separate currency.
-Bitcoin Cash also has additional concerns including that some Bitcoin exchanges have not yet adopted Bitcoin Cash, and many in the industry question the long-term success of both digital currencies in tandem.
+Bitcoin Cash, and many in the industry question the long-term success of both digital currencies in tandem.
 As a result, the valuation of both digital currencies have experienced immediate market volatility.